pwr-ai/ai-department-website/content/authors/chodak/_index.md

 education:
   courses:
-    - ccourse: PhD in Economy
+    - course: PhD in Economy
       institution: Wroclaw University of Science and Technology
       year: 2001
     - course: MsC in Computer Science
       institution: Wroclaw University of Science and Technology
       year: 1997

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/page-builder/#icons